Domestic Building Dispute Resolution – New Regime

 Typically, in VCAT proceedings, the parties would be required to file statements of claim and defence prior to the issuing of a mediation order, which can also include provision of discovery.
 Failing that mediation, the matter would return to a ‘compulsory conference’ in which both parties, the Tribunal Member, and expert witnesses would sometimes attend.
 These trials often dragged on for months.

 The DBDRV is a mandatory dispute resolution service with the aim of reducing the number of disputes that make it through to other channels.
 Whilst VCAT will continue to mediate larger and more complex disputes, the DBDRV should be seen as a positive and exciting development capable of clarifying the majority of domestic building disputes in Victoria.

 The ability of legal representatives to represent clients at the DBDRV is assessed on a case-by-case basis.
 Our building dispute resolution team at Tisher Liner FC Law is highly experienced in providing advocacy services to clients inside the mediation room, and expert advice outside of it.

 Generally, final conciliation conferences at the DBDRV result in either agreement or the issue of binding orders.
 However, in the event that the conciliation conference is unsuccessful, the DBDRV issues a Certificate of Conciliation.
 This certificate entitles the parties to apply directly to VCAT for dispute resolution under their Domestic Building Jurisdiction.
 In both the DBDRV and the VCAT dispute resolution channels, our team at Tisher Liner FC Law are highly experienced at obtaining the best practical results for clients, whether they are builders or homeowners.

-For further information and advice on building disputes, please contact our Dispute Resolution Team.
+For further information and advice on building disputes, please contact a member of our Construction Law Team.